Leave Figma bros alone

 3 min read

 Besides dozens of talks featuring the industry’s favorites, the real hype was about the new product announcements.
-For the past few years, Figma has proven that they can deliver cutting-edge features.
+Over the past few years, Figma has proven that they can deliver cutting-edge features.
 So after months of a few minor updates and a teaser, users were ready to hear about the future of their beloved tool.

 And the team did it again.
 As they presented variables, more advanced prototyping, and Dev Mode, the design Twitter went bananas.
 The live audience cheered like they were sitting at the original iPhone announcement.
-I doubt that even they expected such enthusiasm; "Is it silly that we're freaking out about a font picker?
+I doubt that even they were expecting such enthusiasm; "Is it silly that we're freaking out about a font picker?
 Guess not!".

 “Well, actually…”

-But not everyone shared these reactions.
+But not everyone shared those reactions.
 Some people started tweeting the not-so-hot “tools don’t matter” take.
 They suggested that “[…] if you’re a good designer, the tool you’re using will not affect the quality of your work.”.

 They’re not wrong.
 After all, the tool is nothing more than an extension of the mind.
 But who said you can’t be a good designer who knows how to use Figma exceptionally well?